rlexa/k8s-docs/k8s-pod.md

   - assigned UID
   - scheduled to run on nodes where they remain until termination/deletion
 - node death: pods run or scheduled on it are marked for deletion
+- pod readiness can be extended by `spec.redinessGates` (see elsewhere)

 ### Pod container problem handling

-- fyi: `spec.restartPolicy` determines handling
+- `spec.restartPolicy` determines handling
+  - `Always` auto-restarts after any termination
+  - `OnFailure` restarts after termination with !0 exist-code
+  - `Never` does not restart
 - first crash: leads to immediate restart based on policy
-- repeated crashes: k8s applies exponential backoff delay based on policy
+- repeated crashes: k8s applies exponential backoff delay based on policy (up to 5min)
 - `CrashLoopBackOff` state: means backoff delay currently in effect
 - backoff reset: container runs for a time e.g. 10min and k8s resets backoff
   - i.e. next crash will be a first crash again